PdoyleC/rock-paper-scissors/README.md

 - A username was enter and then selected 1 on main menu to play game and when the 1st option comes up, to enter R,P,S or leave the area, I entered M to go back to the menu and a Zero score was recorded.
 Code was entered to stop this from happening.
     ![Didn't enter R,P,S](documentation/nogameplay.png)

-- A New user was entered and didn't play the game, the score was checked and an error "The user doesn't exist".
+- A New user was entered from the main menu and didn't play the game, the score was checked and an error "The user doesn't exist".
 So a line of code was added to say "If this is your first time here please play the game to view a score.".
+- Username was tested, 13 characters were entered as a username, an error message was displayed, saying that you have 3 more attempts at entering a valid username.
+After the 3rd attempt the program ends.
 - Username was tested, space was entered as a username, an error message was displayed, saying that you have 3 more attempts at entering a valid username.
 After the 3rd attempt the program ends.

     ![Username Error](documentation/usernameerror.png)